Photoshop Selection Tools Explained

 Fine Tuning Your Selections: Feathering and Anti-Aliasing

 Feathering softens the edge of your selection to create more natural transitions from whatever modifications you make to your selection and the rest of the photo.
+Here are the ways to feather your photo:

 • In the menus, (Select > Modify > Feather)